 You may not be surprised to know that in the U.S., 40 percent of the population gets less sleep they need every night.
 But did you know that sleep deprivation can lead to major health consequences?
-When we don’t get enough sleep, our health risks increase and our performance, creativity and even how we look suffer.
+When we don’t get enough sleep, our health risks increase and our performance, creativity and even how we look, suffers.

-Do you want to improve your sleep in the new year?
-From daily exercise to dimming the lights before bedtime, the innovators behind Lake Nona’s wellness home built on innovation and technology (WHIT) have some ideas to help you catch more z’s.
+Do you want to improve your sleep?
+From daily exercise to dimming the lights before bedtime, the innovators behind Lake Nona’s “wellness home built on innovation and technology” (WHIT) have some ideas to help you catch more Zs.

 Throughout the home, you’ll find the latest technologies and prototypes that promote healthy living in a real-life environment – like SleepScore’s Sleep Sanctuary in the master bedroom.
 The sleep sanctuary features exclusively curated products and solutions that not only help people get better sleep, but also help them track and understand their sleep patterns.

 “We all sleep, every day for our whole life.
 And during sleep, our bodies recover, our minds re-energize, and our wrinkles soften.
 We wake up energized, refreshed, our creativity is enhanced, and our performance improves,” said Colin Lawlor, CEO at Sleepscore Labs and WHIT innovator.
 Lawlor’s team helped create the sleep sanctuary at WHIT where everything from the mattress to the curtains are curated to promote better sleep.

 The bedroom also features lighting solutions that help promote the body’s natural response to the sunrise and sunset.
 “Light is a nutrient, it is something we internalize, it is something our body reacts to in so many ways,” said Fred Maxik, Founder & Chief Technology Officer at Lighting Science responsible for lighting features throughout WHIT.